pere-gr/MP3id3/README.md

 ## How to use it?
 Be sure to include SD.h and MP3id3.h and define a File variable for the file and a MP3id3 variable for this class.

+Check the .ino example.

-# Open a file and read its tags ...
+### Open a file and read its tags ...
   mp3track = SD.open("file.mp3");
   tags.read(mp3track);

-# ... or just use the fullpath of the file
+### ... or just use the fullpath of the file
   tags.read("folder/file.mp3");